outdoteth/putty-v2/README.md

 b) Alice exercised her long call option.
 The floor tokens are sent to Alice.

 c) Alice let her long call option expire.
 The floor tokens are sent back to Bob.

+### Rebase and fee-on-transfer tokens

+There are various tokens with custom implementations of how user balances are updated over time.
+The most common of these are fee-on-transfer and rebase tokens.
+Due to the complexity and cost of persistent accounting we don't intend to support these tokens.

 ## Areas of concern for wardens